jjdblast/bigdata-pipeline_wiki/Start-Docker.md

 * **Log out and log back in or the changes will not take effect**

 # Load the Pipeline Docker Image

-* At this point, you should have boot2docker and/or Docker installed on your laptop.
+**At this point, you should have installed everything needed to run Docker**

 * Next, we'll load and run the Pipeline Docker Image

 ### MacOS X or Windows or Linux